Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 35 hits with five doubles, five home runs, 11 walks and 14 RBI.
+- Anthony Rizzo has 42 hits with five doubles, six home runs, 15 walks and 17 RBI.

 Rizzo Recent Games